muratk3n/thirdwave/en/README.md

 ---

-Action, scifi movies have been a great source of employment for Arabic looking people.
-Need a bad guy with an accent?
-Talk to Habib

-\#idday

----

 Haha the Arabic guy is the same one in both *Indep Day* and *Iron Man*, playing the same sort of character.